NEW: Ad Standards’ Updated Code For Food & Beverage Advertising To Children

 Recently, Ad Standards Canada published the updated Code for the Restriction of Food and Beverage Product Advertising to Children (the “Updated Code”), replacing the earlier Code for the Responsible Advertising of Food and Beverage Products to Children.

-The Updated Code maintains the general prohibition against advertising of food and beverage products directed to children under 13 years of age (with limited exceptions for foods that meet set nutrition criteria).
-The updates to the Code now allow a broader range of individuals to file complaints and introduce public reporting of non-compliance cases.
+The Updated Code maintains the general prohibition against advertising of food and beverage products directed to children under thirteen years of age (with limited exceptions for foods that meet set nutrition criteria).
+The updates to the Code aim to clarify certain aspects for industry.

 What ‘directed at children’ means